-Starbucks Evenings is a first for LAX, and only the second airport location of this new concept in the world.
+Starbucks Evenings is a first for LAX, and world's second airport location of this new concept.
 Besides coffee and other standard offerings from the global coffee giant, Starbucks Evenings serves beer, wine and tapas.

 Founded in Los Angeles, Umami Burger specializes in classic American burgers made with unique, secret ingredients that give them their signature flavor.
 The Great Hall location of the burgeoning chain features burgers that are exclusive to LAX, including the LAX Burger, the LAX Veggie Burger, and three breakfast burgers.

-The LA-based Vanilla Bake Shop has opened its first-ever airport location at LAX.
+The L.A.-based Vanilla Bake Shop opened its first-ever airport location at LAX.
 Vanilla Bake Shop is known for its made-from-scratch cakes, cupcakes and assorted sweets with a focus on fresh, high-quality ingredients.

 Meaning “wine flight” in Italian, Vino Volo has a knowledgeable staff that can help travelers navigate the eclectic wine list, as well as offer suggestions on charcuterie and cheese pairings.
 Vino Volo serves breakfast, lunch, dinner and small plates.

-Cole’s French Dip, the historic Downtown LA spot known for its signature sandwiches as well as its classic cocktails, is now open in Terminal 4, the West Coast hub for American Airlines.
-Cole’s is located near Gate 44 in the Departures Level Food Court, a showcase of LA-native eateries that also includes 8 oz.
+Cole’s French Dip, the historic Downtown L.A. spot known for its signature sandwiches as well as its classic cocktails, is located in Terminal 4, the West Coast hub for American Airlines.
+Cole’s is located near Gate 44 in the Departures Level Food Court, a showcase of L.A.-native eateries that also includes 8 oz.
 Burger Bar, Campanile, La Provence Patisserie, and Real Food Daily.

-Chef Ben Ford opened his eponymous Ford’s Filling Station in 2006, and his gastropub has since become a mainstay of the thriving Culver City dining scene.
+Chef Ben Ford opened his eponymous Ford’s Filling Station in 2006.
+His pioneering gastropub became a mainstay of the thriving Culver City dining scene before it closed and reopened at the JW Marriott at L.A.
+LIVE in 2014.
 Located at Gate 55A, Ford’s Filling Station offers pub burgers, flatbreads, salads and bar bites.
 On the other side of the Duty Free Shop, Skewers by Morimoto features the Iron Chef’s take on Japanese-style street and bar food.
 Nearby is the LAX outpost of Lemonade, the ever-expanding chain of fast-casual cafeterias offering seasonal Southern California comfort food.

 The sleek BOA Steakhouses in West Hollywood and Santa Monica have been re-imagined at LAX as B Grill by BOA Steakhouse, located across from Duty Free along the concourse between Gate 71B and Gate 73.
 The extensive menu offers signatures like the Petite Filet Mignon, New York Strip, BOA Burger and BOA Chop Chop, as well as more casual offerings like a breakfast burrito and wraps.
 Hungry travelers take note: the Departures Level Food Court across from Wolfgang Puck Express is scheduled to open several new food and beverage options, including Loteria Grill and The Counter.